-- Note: The 65554 also supports panels that transfer one pixel per word but use both edges of SHFCLK to transfer one pixel on each edge.
-See FR12[0]. - Note: The higher order output lines should be used when only 9 or 12 bits are needed from the 9/12/16-bit TFT interface, or when only 18 bits are needed from the 18/24-bit TFT or TFT HR interfaces.
+Note: The 65550 also supports panel interfaces that transfer one pixel per word, but which use both edges of SHFCLK to transfer one pixel on each edge.
+See FR12[0].

+Note: The higher order output lines should be used when only 9 or 12 bits are needed from the 9/12/16-bit TFT interface, or when only 18 bits are needed from the 18/24-bit TFT or TFT HR interfaces.
 The lower order bits should be left unconnected.

-2.6 CRT INTERFACE
+2.8 CRT & Clock Interface